SleePracer/sleepracer.github.io/assets/md/future.md

 Even then, I will probably do this at some point, because I think it would be cool.
 I've already made one rust bucket account, McMillipede#8621, and getting to the point where the rust bucket appeared as a drivatar only took about an hour.
 So it's not complete madness, I've already spent countless hours on this project as is.

 <div style="margin-top: 37px"></div>
-# Custom routes

-While the base game tracks are fun, there are simply not enough of them.
-But I also can't just add any custom route freely - in order to have the Rules of Play, the creator of the route must add them and share the blueprint.
-I'd love to create some maps myself, and I probably will at some point, but this is not a priority for me at this moment.

-If you have created custom routes that you think would fit Career Mode, contact me!
-Here are some criteria the map would need to meet, although I reserve the right to deny maps for any other reason:
-  * It has to be a circuit or a scramble, where one lap in an A800 has to be less than 2 minutes
-  * It has to be moderately decorated, allowing all PCs and Xboxes to run it
-  * It has to be drivatar friendly
-      * This means that the driving line has to be drawn close to the race line, while keeping some distance from the edge of the track
-      * It also means that there has to be as few dead stop points as possible
-  * Using the pre-existing roads would be preferable, although some limited custom road usage may be ok

-<div style="margin-top: 37px"></div>